alicolville/shortcode-variables/readme.txt

 - sc-post-id - Display ID for the current post.
 - sc-post-author - Display the author's display name or ID.
 The optional argument "field" allows you to specify whether you wish to display the author's "display-name" or "id". [sv slug="sc-post-author" field="id" ]
 - sc-post-counts - Display a count of posts for certain statuses.
 Using the argument status, specify whether to return a count for all posts that have a status of "publish" (default), "future", "draft", "pending" or "private". [sv slug="sc-post-counts" status="draft"]
+- sc-user-counts - Display a count of all WordPress users or the number of WordPress users for a given role e.g. [sv slug="sc-user-counts" role="subscriber"] or [sv slug="sc-user-counts"].

 **Free Shortcodes**